 Figures

-Figure 1 Distribution of true breeding values and their partitions by trait, year, and tier in MaleFlow100 scenario.
+Figure 1 Distribution of true breeding values and their partitions by trait, generation, and tier in MaleFlow100 scenario.

-We show scaled densities of partitions in years 23 and 40 of one simulation replicate.
+We show scaled densities of partitions in generations 23 and 40 of one simulation replicate.
 MalerFlow100 uses only nucleus males in the multiplier.
 Trait 1 is measured in the nucleus and the multiplier, while trait 2 is measured only in the nucleus.
-Black vertical lines represent the nucleus mean breeding value for a trait in a year.
+Black vertical lines represent the nucleus mean breeding value for a trait in a generation.

 Figure 2: Partitioning of genetic trend by tier-gender in MaleFlow100 scenario.